Novartis hit by $390 million settlement in U.S. kickbacks case

-ZURICH Novartis NOVN.VX agreed in principle to pay $390 million (255 million pounds) to settle U.S. allegations that it used kickbacks to speciality pharmacies to push sales of some drugs, the Swiss company said on Tuesday, hitting third-quarter earnings.
+ZURICH Novartis NOVN.VX agreed in principle to pay $390 million to settle U.S. allegations that it used kickbacks to speciality pharmacies to push sales of some drugs, the Swiss company said on Tuesday, hitting third-quarter earnings.

 The $390 million provision for a settlement, still pending final agreement by U.S. authorities, pushed third-quarter net income down 42 percent to $1.8 billion.